ziedak/meduim_clone/README.md

 Consider an e-commerce store with 100,000 products.
 At a realistic 50ms to statically generate each product page, the build would take almost 2 hours without ISR.
 With ISR, we can choose from:

 **Faster Builds**<br> → Generate the most popular 1,000 products at build-time.
-Requests made to other products will be a cache miss and statically generate on-demand: 1-minute builds.
+Requests made to other products will be a cache miss and statically generate on-demand: 1-minute builds.<br>
 **Higher Cache Hit Rate**<br> → Generate 10,000 products at build-time, ensuring more products are cached ahead of a user's request: 8-minute builds.
 ## Getting Started